KTFish/Prolog-Project/README.md

 # Prolog-Project
 Project realized for the subject Declarative Programming at Univeristy of Warmia and Mazury in Olsztyn together with my colleague [@Zeusthegoddd](https://github.com/Zeusthegoddd)

+For this project we had a time short limit so there is a lot of space for improvements.

 Topic: Books and comics

 The aim of the project is to describe simple relationships and facts